Dawnnyzxc/node-app/README.md

 # testing on jenkins
 I've edited something here at 6:01PM - 28th Nov 2018.
 Jenkins should work with it. (did not work).\
 I've edited this again at 6:03PM - 28th Nov 2018.
 Jenkins should work. (did not work).\
 I've edited this again at 6:04PM - 28th Nov 2018.
-Jenkins should work.\
+Jenkins should work. (it did not work because of the webhook edited wrongly).\
+I've edited this again at 6:06PM - 28th Nov 2018.
+Jenkins should work.